AOC warns of 'very real risk' of Trump win in 2020, says frustration with Pelosi is 'quite real'

 ABORTION ACTIVIST ACCUSES BIDEN OF INTIMIDATION: 'I THOUGHT HE WAS GOING TO HIT ME'

-Last week, an abortion activist questioning Biden on his Hyde Amendment flip-flop said he got in her face and attempted to grab her arm.
+Last week, an abortion activist questioning Biden on his Hyde Amendment flip-flop said the former vice president got in the activist's face and attempted an arm grab.
 "I thought he was going to hit me," the activist said, after posting a brief viral video and photo of the encounter.

+"In every poll, a plurality of Americans opposes public funding of abortions."

 The activist also noted the numerous accusations by other women that Biden has made them uncomfortable in close personal encounters.
-(Ocasio-Cortez said Democrats "probably" made a mistake by not pushing back on Bill Clinton's treatment of women during his presidency, but said the country has gone through an "evolution" in the years since.)

 The Biden campaign did not respond to Fox News' request for comment on the matter.
+Ocasio-Cortez, asked whether Biden has handled the misconduct accusations appropriately, told Karl, "I think that's something that he has to kind of show the electorate, I think that I, you know, I think that it is an issue where there is a struggle, I'll be completely honest."

+She continued: "I don't think that he has -- I don't -- I wouldn't say that it is an incredibly severe -- like I don't think that voters think that he is necessarily guilty of sexual misconduct or anything like that."

+Ocasio-Cortez also said Democrats "probably" made a mistake by not pushing back on Bill Clinton's treatment of women during his presidency, but said the country has gone through an "evolution" in the years since.

 "It’s not the 70s anymore," Ocasio-Cortez said in an email to backers on Saturday, building support for a repeal of the Hyde Amendment.
 "This is 2019, and none of our leaders should be willing to stand by a policy that disproportionately harms low-income Americans and people of color just to suit the interests of anti-choice zealots.
 That ends now.
 We’re going to fight to repeal the Hyde Amendment, and let people access the care that they need.
 Sign your name if you stand for repealing the Hyde Amendment."

-On Sunday, Ocasio-Cortez said Biden's new stance was the bare minimum for a Democrat candidate in 2020.
+On Sunday, Ocasio-Cortez said Biden's new stance on the Hyde Amendment was the bare minimum for a Democrat candidate in 2020.
 As recently as the last presidential cycle, the Hyde Amendment enjoyed mostly bipartisan support.

 "Well, I'm encouraged by the fact that he is now against the Hyde Amendment.
 I think that that's where -- I think it's a very base level where all candidates need to be," Ocasio-Cortez told Karl.
 "I'm excited to be introducing a repeal of the Hyde Amendment via amendment -- we'll see where it goes -- for incarcerated women and the maternal and reproductive health care of incarcerated women is -- it should be guaranteed as it is with all women in the United States.
 And so I think it really depends -- and that's really what the Hyde Amendment is about."

+Ocasio-Cortez continued: "The Hyde amendment isn't about abortion per se.
+The Hyde amendment is -- is truly about equality of health care and health care access for low-income women and women of color and women that get caught in our -- in our mass incarceration system.

-Ocasio-Cortez continued: "We're talking about 50, 51 percent of the American public being impacted by the realities of the Hyde Amendment."
+"We're talking about 50, 51 percent of the American public being impacted by the realities of the Hyde Amendment," she concluded.

 But Democrats risk overplaying their hand on the issue, analysts warn, even as an increasing number of conservative-dominated states pass aggressive pro-life measures.
 A recent article in Slate by William Saletan, titled "Abortion Funding Isn’t As Popular As Democrats Think: Recent polls debunk much of what progressives believe," contains a sobering analysis of the issue for the Democrat field.